Owego Apalachin Central School District (2020)

 Meeting norms were established early on but they are reviewed regularly so that everyone is on the same page with how the meetings will run and what the expectations are for the process as well as the outcomes.
 Administrators are invited to attend the meetings.
 Principals, assistant principals, and sometimes district office staff often attend the meetings and become part of the team - offering ideas, answering questions, and providing feedback - all related to the 4 ciritical questions driving a PLC.
 Some non-negotiable expectations are that the teams will work collaboratively, data will be analyzed and used for decision making, and that ALL students will be taken into account when answering the four questions of a PLC.

-When we went to on-line learning this spring, due to school closures, teams became more important than ever.
+When we went to on-line learning this past spring, due to school closures, teams became more important than ever.
 They met through Zoom meetings and were able to screen share to show one another what they were talking about.
 Team members who were technologically adept helped those who weren’t as experienced yet to come up to speed.
 Teachers were so thankful that collaborative teacher teams were well established and that our schools and district were Professional Learning Communities when schools abruptly closed.
 Teachers knew they would need to meet to plan for a variety of things - connecting with kids, social-emotional learning, power standards, feedback, interventions, extended learning, data, etc. Basically they would meet on all the things they had already been meeting on, only in a different format.

 We have had instructional coaches in Literacy for well over a decade in our elementary schools.
 These coaches have modeled best practices in literacy, team taught, and supported teachers in their teaching of literacy in every way possible.
 They have supported the 4 basic questions of a PLC and have helped all teachers to use these questions to guide their instruction.
 When last March we had Solution Tree’s LeAnn Nickelsen provide Professional Learning, we invited other school districts to join us so that they too could become more familiar with the PLC process and with the ideas being shared.